oberien/refunct-tas/docs/lua-api.md

 # Exposed functions

-These functions are exposed from Rust:
+These functions are exposed from Rust and should only be used if you know exactly what you're doing:

 * `__stop()`: Stops execution of Refunct before the next frame will be calculated and rendered.